 - Tips to save money in Canada

-How much does it cost to travel Canada?
+How much does it cost to go to Canada?

 Curious how much our average daily travel budget in Canada was?
 During our cross-Canada road trip we spent around €66/100 CAD per day as a couple!